Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - When Philadelphia scores more than 27.1 points, it is 6-1 against the spread and 6-1 overall.

-- In games that Philadelphia amasses over 373.4 yards, the team is 5-1 against the spread and 5-1 overall.
+- Philadelphia is 5-1 against the spread and 5-1 overall when the team piles up over 373.4 yards.

 - The Eagles have 15 giveaways this season, while the Football Team have 16 takeaways.